The Study of Signs

 Ideology

 The values and ideology of a group of people are often encoded in certain signs that are then repeated in the media.
-Barthes called this the third order of signification, or myth.
-Again, our introduction to his signification process offers some insight into this key term, but our guide to ideology will also help clarify the concept.
+Barthes called this the second order of signification, or myth.
+Again, our introduction to his signification process offers some insight into this key term, but our guide to ideology and signs will also help clarify the concept.

 Empty Signs

 Jean Baudrillard argued signs were based on the “principle of equivalence”.
-For instance, the word “pipe” creates the mental concept of a pipe we might find in the real world, known in semiotics as the referent.
+For instance, the word pipe creates the mental concept of a pipe we might find in the real world.
+This bond is known in semiotics as the referent.
 However, the French sociologist drew attention to an implosion of meaning where the relationship between signs and the things they represent has broken down.

 This collapse of traditional symbolic systems is clear in the rise of consumer culture and the dominance of media images because signs are now circulated endlessly, losing that connection to reality.
 Signs no longer have stable meanings.
 They are increasingly empty.
 Baudrillard called the final stage of this process the pure simulacra.